Condo Insurance

 • Are townhomes insured like condos?

 Townhomes and condos often share similarities in insurance needs because both are part of a common interest community.
 Typically, townhome insurance is similar to condo insurance, covering the structure's interior, personal property, and liability.
 Townhome owners, however, might have a greater responsibility for insuring the exterior of their units compared to condo owners.
-It is essential for townhome owners to consult their HOA agreements and insurance experts to understand their specific coverage requirements.
+It is essential for townhome owners to consult their HOA agreements and insurance specialists to understand their specific coverage requirements.

 • What is a HO-6 policy?